jeromeza/jerome.co.za/_posts/2015-11-23-Whitelist-no-rDNS-Postfix.md

 ---
 layout: post
-title: Whitelist legitimate, albeit badly configured mailservers with no rDNS - Postfix
+title: Whitelist mailservers with no rDNS - Postfix
 ---

 For more info you can see the previous post, but the gist of it I was SUPPOSED to be receiving an email, which I wasn't.